 In December 1987 I joined Radio Caroline shortly after the big tower had collapsed.
 From a weather and engineering point of view it was a bad time to be onboard, but we had a good crew and plenty of supplies.
 During that winter we tidied up the ship, built various aerial systems, and kept things ticking over on the broadcasting front, although I really cannot say I liked the strict music and presentation format!

 In late Summer 1988 I took up another contract with the VOP and returned to the Peace Ship for a few months.
 My plans to make a long-term visit to India with long-serving VOP crew member Radha Krishna came to nothing so I rejoined Radio Caroline just before Easter 1989.
 I appeared on both BBC TV and French TV in features about Radio Caroline.
 During this time I also presented, in terrible Dutch, some shows, and other on air bits, for the Dutch language Radio 819.
-It was really an exciting time to be onboard, although things soured dramatically when the Radio Caroline’s Programme Controller introduced a new music and presentation policy, and I decided to leave the station in protest!
+It was really an exciting time to be onboard, although things soured dramatically when Radio Caroline’s new Programme Controller introduced a new music and presentation policy, and I decided to leave the station in protest!

-However, whilst there was a struggle between rival parts of the Caroline organisation over formats and services,the British and Dutch authorities were hatching plans to destroy our beloved offshore stations.
+However, whilst there was a struggle between rival parts of the Caroline organisation over formats and services, the British and Dutch authorities were hatching plans to destroy our beloved offshore stations.
 This culminated in the massive raid on the Ross Revenge in August 1989.
-Real life had begun to intrude by this time I had decided to settle down, get myself a proper job and do all the normal boring things that you do!
+Real life had begun to intrude by this time and I decided to settle down, get myself a proper job and do all the normal boring things that you eventually do!

 Still having the bug for radio, I then did a few shows for Chris England’s Euronet satellite service, and over the next few years I helped out with various radio magazines, and eventually started my own publication, Playback, with backing from legendary Radio Atlantis and Caroline DJ Steve England of Alfasound who I had known for many years.